-Frequently, in the time of their lives when older patients need the greatest stability is when most of the changes occur.
+Frequently, in the time of their lives when geriatric patients need the greatest stability is when most of the changes occur.
 Their spouses and their friends die and leave them alone and lonely.
 Illness, pain and suffering often become their constant companions.
 They lose their independence and sometimes their dignity.
 They lose part of their hearing and sight – things that connect them to the rest of the world.
 The strength and stamina that they once had are gradually but surely giving way to frailty and disability.
 There is a perception that society tends to ignore them at best, and often regards them as an expensive nuisance at worst.
 Thoughts of their own vulnerability and eventual mortality begin to increase.

 These challenges are extremely difficult for many of our seniors and have an important influence on their physical and mental health and their overall sense of well being.
 Many of our geriatric patients somehow cope with these challenges fairly well, learning to adapt, adjust and accept the life they have been given with ease and grace.
 Others do not.
 It is no wonder that the risk of depression, anxiety, irritability and grief reactions increase dramatically in this age group.

 The challenge for us in the medical profession is to understand what is happening in the lives of our individual elderly patients.
 What are they having to cope with at home or in the nursing home in which they reside?
 What is their relationship with their families?
 Are they able to afford or even remember to take their medications properly?

 Our geriatric patients truly need our help, our patience and our support now more than ever before in their lives.
 Many of them are distressed in ways we cannot imagine.
 The expression of their anxiety makes itself known in different ways, sometimes directly by what they say, although others are often not listening, and sometimes indirectly by exacerbations of physical illness and/or mental strain.